martingadea/codebase-jkonet-star/docs/guide.rst

 - oakley_ohagan
 - sphere

+For more information on the different functions refer to :mod:`utils.functions`.

-Generating All Data for the Paper
+Generating All Synthetic Data for the Paper
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following script generates all data for the paper: